|

 Floral Feature Moment

-Concentrating red florals into one dramatic display creates impact without spreading color everywhere across the venue for visual balance and control.
+Concentrating all the red florals into one dramatic display creates this incredible focal point without spreading color everywhere across the venue.

-This setup works perfectly for card tables or focal zones where you want guests to pause and admire the design moment.
+Smart for card tables or gift areas where you want people to pause and notice the design

 @amaneeventrents